A Guide to Contracting in Germany for a UK Company

 How do I contribute to social security?

 Some categories of self-employed workers are not required to make social security contributions, but others will need to register and make regular contributions.
-If you earn more than EUR 64,500 you can opt-out and purchased private medical insurance.
+If you earn more than EUR 64,500 you can opt-out and purchase private medical insurance.

 How do I stay compliant while contracting in Germany?